isotope-drive/polymarket_parasitic/README.md

 Does: Pull data from apis, clean and sort, do some basic statistics.

-Needs: Fix automation on home pc.
+Needs: Duplicates is still an issue... pain...Fix automation on home pc.
 Work on statistical analysis

 Want: Better (and fast) statistical analysis